Nexmo/station/_documentation/olympus/workflows/building-blocks/send-a-message-with-failover.md

 # Send a message with failover

-Sending an message that failsover to another channel is straightforward.
 In this example we will send a Viber message that failsover to SMS.
-Sign up for an account and replace the following variables in the example below:
+In the array you can order the messages in any order you want.
+Each message object must contain a failover object except for the last message as there is nothing to failover to.

 Key | Description
 -- | --